nvim-lua/kickstart.nvim/README.md

 If there are languages that you don't want to use, remove their configuration and notes from your `init.lua` after copy and pasting (for example, in the mason configuration).

+To use the live_grep and grep_string functions of telescope, the ripgrep dependency is required.
+See [telescope](https://github.com/nvim-telescope/telescope.nvim#suggested-dependencies) for more details and [ripgrep](https://github.com/BurntSushi/ripgrep#installation) for installation instructions.

 ### Windows Installation

 Installation may require installing build tools, and updating the run command for `telescope-fzf-native`